 A horse behind the Rodeo Drive in New Town.
 Horses are very important in the native culture.

-For The Buffalo that could not dream, German photographer Felix von der Osten chronicles life on Montana’s the Fort Belknap Reservation, where since 1888, the Gros Ventre and Assiniboine Native American tribes have raised their families and continued to foster a deeply-felt respect for the land.
+For The Buffalo that could not dream, German photographer Felix von der Osten chronicles life on Montana’s the Fort Belknap Reservation, where since 1888, the Gros Ventre and Assiniboine tribes have raised their families and continued to foster a deeply-felt respect for the land.

-The photographer, who lived on the reservation for a month, gained intimate and unprecedented access to the routines of the reservation, discovering quiet moments of beauty and resilience in the 1,014 square mile area that remains of a once-flourishing Native American territory.
-As commercial hunters drove the American bison to the very brink of extinction, so too were the country’s first inhabitants ripped from the land on which they stood, forced to surrender a devastating 17,500,000 acres in 1988 under increasing pressure from gold mining companies.
+The photographer lived on the reservation for a month, discovering quiet moments of beauty and resilience in the 1,014 square mile area that remains of a once-flourishing Native American territory.
+As commercial hunters drove the American bison to the very brink of extinction, so too were the country’s first inhabitants ripped from their land, forced to surrender a devastating 17,500,000 acres under increasing pressure from gold mining companies.

-More than one hundred years after the Jesuit missions set up station on the Native American land, von der Osten paints a portrait of what survives still of native culture and heritage.
-He weaves together a tapestry composed hushed moments that together cry out against an injustice, a wrongdoing that reaches from the recesses our nation’s history into the throes of an uncertain present.
-After traveling across the globe, visiting, living with, and listening to the people of the Fort Belknap Reservation, he now feels that they have become like family, their bond transcending the miles of ocean and years of history that separate the European continent from the Native American nations.
+Von der Osten weaves together a tapestry composed hushed moments that together cry out against an injustice, a wrongdoing that reaches from the recesses our nation’s history into the throes of an uncertain present.
+After traveling across the globe, visiting, living with, and listening to the people of the Fort Belknap Reservation, he now feels that they have become like family.
 We spoke to the photographer about the project.

 How did you find out about The Fort Belknap Reservation?